vishalcloudyuga/dcos-docs/README.md

 1. Submit a [pull request](https://help.github.com/articles/using-pull-requests/) against the [dcos-docs](https://github.com/dcos/dcos-docs) repo.

   - Don't forget to add a link to this PR in your [JIRA issue](https://dcosjira.atlassian.net/).
   - Community managers will test drive and validate contributions that include hands-on instructions, and they'll probably ask for improvements or modifications by commenting on your PR.
-If you agree with their changes, go to the same branch of your local repo that you made when you first created your content, and repeat steps 5-7 above.
-If you don't agree with their comments, discuss it more on the PR.
-Pull requests are where the real collaboration on open source projects happens.
+If you agree with their changes make them in your local repo and repeat steps 5-7 above, or feel free to continue the discussion.

 ## <a name="styling"></a>Styling and formatting your contribution

 - Use [GitHub-flavored markdown](https://help.github.com/enterprise/11.10.340/user/articles/github-flavored-markdown/).
 - Use relative links.
   - Begin all links at the root `docs` level and include the version number subdirectory. (e.g., `/docs/1.8/administration/sshcluster/`).
 - Do not include file extensions in your link or image paths.
-Our site converts any files not named `index.md` into directory names.
 For example, the directory `/docs/1.8/administration/` contains a file named `user-management.md`.
 To link to this content on the live site, you would use the following path: `/docs/1.8/administration/user-management/`.
 - Each directory must contain an `index.md` file.
 This acts as the base-level topic for each folder in the site (required).
 - The table of contents of each page is automatically generated based on the top-level headers.
   - Directory tables of contents are automatically generated based on `post_title` (or `nav_title`) and `post_excerpt` headers.
 - Use active voice whenever possible.
 - Use sentence-style capitalization for headings.

 In addition to the above technical notes, make sure you read your doc for clarity and accuracy.
-Pretend you are someone else seeing your instructions for the first time.
-Try to follow them based only on the information you provided.
-Can they stand alone?
-Are they clear?
-What have you assumed about your reader, and were those assumptions fair?
+Pretend you are someone else seeing your instructions for the first time, and try to follow them based only on the information you provided.

 ## <a name="test-local"></a>Building and testing your content locally